5 Ways to Engage Students Who Have Spring Fever

 If you are always changing things to keep your students interested, you can lose control of your class.

 While it is good to adjust the way you teach in class, if you do this too often or make huge changes, you can lose your classroom rhythm.
 It’s best to make small alterations to the routine.

 Create a new daily activity, game, or tradition, as it makes school exciting.
 You could start the morning with a joke of the day or have your students share about their weekend.

 If short breaks are part of a consistent schedule each day, it gives the kids something to look forward to.
 It motivates them to work harder, or even just hold in their restlessness until their next break.
 These breaks could be walks around the school, or minigames.

 It can be difficult to adjust when your students start to get restless during the spring, but hopefully, these five tips can help you and your students.
 In the end, remember spring break is coming soon.

 About the Author

-Anicah Brooks loves writing and is a member of Word Weavers International, a writer’s critique group.
-She enjoys traveling and spending time in coffee shops with her friends and family.
+Anicah Brooks loves writing and is a member of Word Weavers International.
+She is an avid fan of historical facts and her travels to places like Australia, Spain, and Italy has made her a resource among her peers for information on international cultures.
+She enjoys spending time in coffee shops with her friends and family.